 1. Negative externality

 A negative externality is a negative consequence of an economic activity experienced by an unrelated third party.
 The majority of externalities are negative.
-Some negative externalities such as the different kinds of environmental pollution are especially harmful due to their significant adverse effects.
+Some negative externalities, such as the different kinds of environmental pollution, are especially harmful due to their significant adverse effects.
 Negative externalities are divided into production and consumption externalities.

-Examples of the negative production externalities include:
+Examples of negative production externalities include:

 - Air pollution: A factory burns fossil fuels to produce goods.
-The people living the nearby area and the workers of the factory suffer from the deteriorating air quality.
+The people living in the nearby area and the workers of the factory suffer from the deteriorating air quality.

 - Water pollution: a tanker spills oil, destroying the wildlife in the sea and affecting the people living in coastal areas.